Fraser-Isbester/mcp-protogen/README.md

-# mcp-protogen
+# protoc-gen-mcp
-Generate a plain english interface to your API.
+Talk to your gRPC APIs.